Security Awareness Training Isn’t Exciting – But You Don’t Want the Twitter Hack Kind of Excitement

-How Can You Prevent This from Happening to You?
+How Can You Prevent This From Happening to You?

 Security awareness training, including phishing resistance and credential handling, isn’t very glamorous, but it could have prevented the 2020 Twitter hack.
 People can and will make mistakes, and as long as users are accessing systems and data, they need to be trained in security awareness and risk management to avoid potentially devastating (and embarrassing) incidents like this one.

 Training your employees to resist today’s #1 security threat, phishing attacks, is the biggest long-term improvement in security that you can make.
-Over 90% of attacks that end in a data breach start with phishing, and a huge increase in phishing attacks means that your staff is putting your business at risk with every email ( or company sms text or instant message) that they handle.
+Over 90% of attacks that end in a data breach start with phishing and a huge increase in phishing attacks means that your staff is putting your business at risk with every email ( or company sms text or instant message) that they handle.
 Not to mention, phishing is the most common delivery system for ransomware.
 Just like Twitter, your company is 1 click away from a cybersecurity disaster.

 BullPhish ID quickly increases employee phishing resistance, creating awareness of unexpected phishing threats, including COVID-19 threats.
 Perfect for in-office or remote training, easy management tools enable set-it-and-forget-it training for customizable groups of users.
 Our constantly updated plug-and-play training content includes over 80 complete phishing resistance training kits and 50 security video campaigns – with 27 videos available in 8 languages.
 See BullPhish ID at work in a 10-minute demo video.

 Does Your Staff Really Know Better Than to Share Their Passwords?
 Boost Password Security With Automated Protection.